ObolNetwork/charon/docs/architecture.md

 ```

-The following `SignedData` implementations are provided: `Attestation`, `VersionedSignedBeaconBlock`, `SignedVoluntaryExit`, and `Signature` which just a signature without any data used for `DutyRandao`.
+The following `SignedData` implementations are provided: `Attestation`, `VersionedSignedBeaconBlock`, `SignedVoluntaryExit`, and `Signature` which is just a signature without any data used for `DutyRandao`.

 Multiple `ParSignedData` are combined into a single `ParSignedDataSet` defines as follows:
 ```go